Getting Started

 # Table information

-print(f"Tables: {list(result.keys())}")
+print(f"Tables: {list(result.all_tables.keys())}")

-print(f"Main table records: {len(result)}")
+print(f"Main table records: {len(result.main)}")

-# Iterate over main table
+# Access main table records

-for record in result:
+for record in result.main:

 print(record)